wilsonmar/wilsonmar.github.io/_posts/2019-03-29-cicd-pipeline.md

    Below is a break-down of each sub-phrase above:

-   "Complete" is an <strong>adjective</strong> that also include<br />'modern', 'self-service', 'integrated', 'end-to-end'
+   "Complete" is an <strong>adjective</strong> that also includes<br />'modern', 'self-service', 'integrated', 'end-to-end'

-   "Continuous Improvement" is a <strong>buzz word</strong> that also include<br />'continuous testing', 'continuous integration', 'continuous deployment', 'devops'
+   "Continuous Improvement" is a <strong>buzz word</strong> that also includes<br />'continuous testing', 'continuous integration', 'continuous deployment', 'devops'

-   "Enormously" is an <strong>adverb</strong> that also include<br />'remarkably', 'substantially', 'significantly', 'seriously'
+   "Enormously" is an <strong>adverb</strong> that also includes<br />'remarkably', 'substantially', 'significantly', 'seriously'

-   "Boosts" is a <strong>verb</strong> that also include<br />'accelerates', 'improves', 'enhances', 'revamps'
+   "Boosts" is a <strong>verb</strong> that also includes<br />'accelerates', 'improves', 'enhances', 'revamps'

-   "Continuous Integration" is another buzz word
+   "Continuous Integration" is another buzz word.

-   ### generator.py Program code
+   ### generator.py coding

 1. Click the URL below to view the sample ("trivial") Python program code that generates the buzz phrases above:

    <pre><a target="_blank" href="https://github.com/wilsonmar/cicd-buzz/blob/master/buzz/generator.py">https://github.com/robvanderleek/cicd-buzz/blob/master/buzz/generator.py</a></pre>

+   Below is an example of how one would explain the program during a live walkthrough:

-   The program begins at bottom of the code from the `print(generate_buzz())` command within the `__main__`
+   The program begins at bottom of the code with the `print(generate_buzz())` command under the `if __name__ == "__main__":` entry point.

    The `generate_buzz()` function returns out the program the `phrase` variable after using the Python built-in `title()` method that capitalizes the first character of each word.

-   The value for the phrase variable is obtained by joining together a sampling from among adjectives, buzz_terms array, adverbs, and verbs.
+   The value for the phrase variable is obtained by joining together a samples within arrays of adjectives, buzz (terms), adverbs, and verbs.

+   The variable `list_` in the signature of the `sample` function stands in for the variables specified in the join function.

-   The `sample` function returns the output from`random.sample` because it is defined in the random library specified in the `import` statement at the top of the code file.
+   The `sample` function returns the output from`random.sample` because it is an inbuilt function brought in via the <a target="_blank" href="https://www.geeksforgeeks.org/python-random-sample-function/">module `random`</a> specified by the `import` statement at the top of the code file.

+   PROTIP: I prefer to use `from random import sample` because `import random` brings in the whole module, which this custom code doesn't use.

    The variable `n` is a commonly used name for a temporary variable containing the limit.
+It is defined in the function's signature specification.

    Within the `if` statement, the `return` clause is indented because that's Python.

-   The variable `list_` represents the variable specified in the calling function.

    ### Local use of Robert's Docker

 1. Open a Terminal on your Mac.
-1. Create a container folder, such as ~/git/wilsonmar.
+1. Create a container folder.
+I personally use ~/gits/wilsonmar.
-1. Download Wilson Mar's clone of <a target="_blank" href="https://github.com/robvanderleek/cicd-buzz">Robert's repo</a>:
+1. Get a clone of the "cicd-buzz" repo:

    <pre><strong>git clone <a target="_blank" href="https://github.com/wilsonmar/cicd-buzz">https://github.com/wilsonmar/cicd-buzz</a>
    cd cicd-buzz
    ls</strong></pre>

-   This version of Robert repo contains additional shell files.
+   My version of the repo contains additional shell files.

-1. Install Docker if you haven't already.
+1. <a target="_blank" href="https://wilsonmar.github.io/docker-setup/">Install Docker</a> if you haven't already.
 1. NOTE: Login not needed as Robert's Docker image is from the public default DockerHub.com.
-1. Copy and paste this command to run it:
+1. Copy and paste this command to download the Docker image Robert created and uploaded into DockerHub:

    <pre><strong>docker image pull robvanderleek/cicd-buzz:latest
    </strong></pre>